 Katie Bell

 BA, Knox College.
 MFA, Rhode Island School of Design.
-Bell has shown her work at a variety of venues, including Spencer Brownstone Gallery (New York City), Kavi Gupta Gallery (Chicago, IL), Smack Mellon (Brooklyn, NY), Locust Projects (Miami, FL), Hallwalls Contemporary Arts Center (Buffalo, NY), the Brooklyn Academy of Music (Brooklyn, NY), and the deCordova Sculpture Park and Museum (Lincoln, MA).
+Bell has shown her work at a variety of venues, including Spencer Brownstone Gallery (New York City), Kavi Gupta Gallery (Chicago, IL), Smack Mellon (Brooklyn, NY), Locust Projects (Miami, FL), Hallwalls Contemporary Arts Center (Buffalo, NY), Brooklyn Academy of Music (Brooklyn, NY), and deCordova Sculpture Park and Museum (Lincoln, MA).
 Her work has been written about in BOMB Magazine, Whitewall, Hyperallergic, Artnet, Sculpture Magazine, and Art in America.
 In 2011, Bell was an artist-in-residence at the Marie Walsh Sharpe Art Foundation’s Space Program.
-She was awarded a fellowship in painting by the New York Foundation for the Arts and, in 2016, the Saint-Gaudens Memorial Fellowship.
-Bell lives and works in New York, NY.
-She is currently teaching at Drew University and Sarah Lawrence College.
+She has been awarded fellowships by the New York Foundation for the Arts, the Saint-Gaudens Memorial Fellowship, and Dieu Donné Workspace Residency.
 SLC 2021–

 Undergraduate Courses 2024-2025